elnomade/3rdParty/README.md

 Usage
 =====
-Visual Studio's .props files are the chosen way to acomplish this, you should simply add any of the existing .props files and be ready to use your chosen library.
+Visual Studio's .props files are the chosen way to accomplish this, you should simply add any of the existing .props files and be ready to use your chosen library.

 Building
 ========